GSEA-MSigDB/gsea-desktop/scripts/readme.txt

 gsea.command   (for macOS, double-click to start)

 The shell scripts are configured to start GSEA with 4GB of memory.
 This is a reasonable default for most machines.
 If  you are working with very large datasets you can increase the amount of memory available to GSEA by editing the first line of the startup script.
 Specifically change the value of the "-Xmx" parameter.
-For example, to start GSEA with 8 GB of memory  change the value
+For example, to start GSEA with 8 GB of memory, change the value

    -Xmx4g